ssekuwanda/django-docker/README.md

     ```
 3. Additional config:
     - `docker-compose run web python /django/manage.py createsuperuser`
-    - `docker-compose run web python /django/manage.py makemigrations`
     - `docker-compose run web python /django/manage.py migrate`
 4. Mount the image and run the development server:
-    - `docker-compose up`
+    - `docker-compose up`, `-d` to detach and run in background. `docker-compose stop` to stop processes.

-    - From there you should be able to access localhost:8000
+Development server should be running on localhost:8000

 ---